-- 1. Iron Deficiency Anemia in Patients with Chronic Kidney Disease who are not on Dialysis.
+- 1. Iron Deficiency Anemia in Patients with Chronic Kidney Disease who are on Dialysis.
+Approve for 3 years. - 2.
+Iron Deficiency Anemia in Patients with Chronic Kidney Disease who are not on Dialysis.
 Approve for 1 year if the patient meets BOTH of the following (A and B): - A) Patient is ≥ 18 years of age; AND - B) The medication is prescribed by or in consultation with a nephrologist or hematologist.

 Dosing.
-Approve up to a maximum dose of 1000 mg given intravenously per 30 days.
+Approve up to a maximum cumulative total dose of 1020 mg given intravenously per 30 days.

-- 2. Iron Deficiency Anemia, Other.
+- 3. Iron Deficiency Anemia, Other.
 Approve for 1 year if the patient meets BOTH of the following (A and B): - A) Patient is ≥ 18 years of age; AND - B) Patient meets ONE of the following (i, ii, iii, or iv): - i.
 Patient meets BOTH of the following (a and b): - a) Patient has tried oral iron supplementation; AND - b) According to the prescriber, oral iron supplementation was ineffective or intolerable; OR - ii.
-According to the prescriber, patient has a condition that will interfere with oral iron absorption (e.g., inflammatory bowel disease, Crohn's disease); OR - Note: Examples of conditions that may interfere with oral iron absorption may include inflammatory bowel disease such as Crohn's disease or ulcerative colitis. - iii.
+According to the prescriber, patient has a condition that will interfere with oral iron absorption; OR - Note: Examples of conditions that may interfere with oral iron absorption may include inflammatory bowel disease such as Crohn's disease or ulcerative colitis. - iii.
 Patient is currently receiving an erythropoiesis-stimulating agent; OR